DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/data-binding.md

 The onSubmit() method uses the @Output decorator to emit the latest value of the name property (see two-way binding) on how that was updated.

-And in our app.component.html file, we are also using event binding to bind to `newName` in name.component.ts on the @Output decorator, and bind to the updateName method in app.component.ts, which updates the name property which is then reflected through string interpolation to the app.component template, as we saw above.
-Note that we pass the event to the updateName method using the $event object.
+And in our app.component.html file, we are also using event binding to bind to `newName` in `name.component.ts` on the @Output decorator, and bind to the updateName method in `app.component.ts`, which updates the name property which is then reflected through string interpolation to the app.component template, as we saw above.
+Note that we pass the event to the updateName method using the `$event` object.
 Since all we emitted in the home.componet was the string 'name', then that is the value of the event object, but typically the event object has a rich set of properties you may want to use.

 **app component HTML**
 ```html